scatterlogical/RukoXero/README.md

 `RukoXero\GetApiInstance($api)` retrieves an authorized instance to the Xero API, selected with *$api*.
 Options for $api are:
-- AccountingApi (default if unspecified)
+- 'AccountingApi' (default if unspecified)
-- AssetApi
+- 'AssetApi'
-- ProjectApi
+- 'ProjectApi'
-- FilesApi
+- 'FilesApi'
-- PayrollAuApi
+- 'PayrollAuApi'
-- PayrollNzApi
+- 'PayrollNzApi'
-- PayrollUkApi
+- 'PayrollUkApi'
-- AppStoreApi
+- 'AppStoreApi'

 Once you have received your API instance, you can make calls by providing the required TenantID with RukoXero\GetTenantID().
 [See here for Xero's API Reference](https://xeroapi.github.io/xero-php-oauth2/docs/v2/accounting/index.html).